CYBAVO/sofa_mock_server/README.md

 <a name="callback-integration"></a>
 # Callback Integration

+- Please note that the wallet must have an activated API code, otherwise no callback will be sent.
+	- Use the [activation API](#activate-api-token) to activate an API code.
-- How to distinguish betwenn deposit and withdrawal callbacks?
+- How to distinguish between deposit and withdrawal callbacks?
 	- Deposit Callback (callback type 1)
 	  - The combination of **txid** and **vout_index** of the callback is unique, use this combined ID to identify the deposit request, not to use only the transaction ID (txid field).
 Because multiple deposit callbacks may have the same transaction ID, for example, BTC many-to-many transactions.
 	- Withdrawal Callback (callback type 2)